VitorCoelho/web-scrapper-w-navigation/README.md

 ## Usage

 1. Open the Python script `anpp-lojas.py` in a text editor.
-2. Update the `url_base` variable in the code with the URL of the anapp.org.br page containing the list of companies.
+2. Update the `url_base` variable in the code with the URL of the company page containing the list of companies.
 3. Run the Python script by executing the following command:

 **$ python anpp-lojas.py**